lucaschabiron/portfolio/README.md

 ### Features:

--**About Me**: Learn more about my journey and passions.
+- **About Me**: Learn more about my journey and passions.
--**My Projects**: A collection of projects that I've built and contributed to.
+- **My Projects**: A collection of projects that I've built and contributed to.
--**Blog**: My personal space where I share thoughts, learnings, and experiences.
+- **Blog**: My personal space where I share thoughts, learnings, and experiences.

 ## Technologies Used

--**SvelteKit**: I find SvelteKit to provide a minimalist approach to web development.
+- **SvelteKit**: I find SvelteKit to provide a minimalist approach to web development.
 For a personal portfolio, where rapid development and iterations might be frequent, this simplicity is invaluable.
 I never used it and wanted to try for this new version of my portfolio.

 ## Setup and Running Locally